2560 x 1440

 This model is one of the more traditional of the whole portfolio.
 It features a bullet design, just like the DS-2CD2085FWD-I camera but it does so with more resistant materials.
 The DS-2CD2625FWD-IZS camera has a full metal body and this makes it vandal proof.
 The quality of the image is not as spectacular as other models (only 2MP) but it still performs well with low lights.
 The price range, due to the strong built, is higher than the average ($300 circa).

 Despite we prefer other models, such as Cisco Meraki, Hikvision represents a decent solution.
 The main downside of Hikvision is the difficulty of integrating its solutions with other security systems.
-Meraki, for example, integrated flawlessly to Kisi allowing the client to have a cloud based ecosystem for their security.
+Meraki or Rhombus, for example, integrated flawlessly to Kisi allowing the client to have a cloud-based ecosystem for their security.